 Length: 119 minutes / 1.98 hours

-While President Benjamin Asher (Aaron Eckhart) is holding a meeting with the South Korean Prime Minister (Keong Sim), some North Korean terrorists launch an attack on Washington D.C., with their main target being the White House.
-In order to keep the important political figures safe, the President and Prime Minister, as well as the Secretary of Defense and Chairman of the Joint Chiefs of Staff, all retreat to a bunker buried deep below the Presidential residence.
-Unfortunately, this means that the three leaders of the United States who hold the activation codes to a nuclear fail-safe are trapped underground, and a mole in the Secret Service is working on extracting the codes from these individuals in order to give North Korea more leverage for the removal of U.S. troops from the Korean Peninsula.
+While President Benjamin Asher (Aaron Eckhart) is holding a meeting with the South Korean Prime Minister (Keong Sim), some North Korean terrorists launch an attack on Washington D.C., with their primary target being the White House.
+To keep the important political figures safe, the President and Prime Minister, as well as the Secretary of Defense and Chairman of the Joint Chiefs of Staff, all retreat to a bunker buried deep below the Presidential residence.
+Unfortunately, this means the three leaders of the United States who hold the activation codes to a nuclear fail-safe are trapped underground.
+To make things worse, a mole in the Secret Service is working on extracting the codes from these individuals in order to give North Korea more leverage for the removal of U.S. troops from the Korean Peninsula.
 Their only hope is a retired Secret Service agent who is making his way to the bunker.

 2 sum it up: 2 films, 2 Presidents in peril